Hossamvs/SIC-XE-Assembler/README.md

 # Usage
 - Run SICXE.cpp
 - By default, input file is in.txt which you can change in pass1.h
+- if you are using your own input file kindly write indexted addressing as ,X not , X

 # Features
 - Literals
 - Expressions
 - EQU
-- PC and Base Addressing
+- All addressing modes supported
 - Modification Records (HTME)